 Herb of the Month – Dandelion

-Taraxacum officinale, dandelion, happens to be one of the top five most nutritious vegetables, ahead of broccoli and spinach.
-It contains Vitamin A, calcium, iron, thiamine, riboflavin and trace minerals.
-Europeans have been eating dandelions for centuries and you can find them here in upscale markets and restaurants, not to mention the back yard.
+Dandelions are plentiful and at their peak flavor right now.
+Dandelion happens to be one of the top five most nutritious vegetables, ahead of broccoli and spinach.
+It contains Vitamin A, calcium, iron, thiamine, riboflavin, and trace minerals.
+Europeans have been eating dandelions for centuries and you can find them here in upscale markets and restaurants, not to mention the backyard.

 So don’t scorn this generous, sunny little plant.
-Pick it and use it to give yourself a healthy spring boost.
+Appreciate the many gifts it offers and use it to give yourself a healthy spring boost.